 The production rate of B787-8 and B787-10 aircraft is currently at 12 aircraft per month.
-Due to continued, solid demand for this aircraft type, Boeing has announced that they will increase the B787 production rate to 14 aircraft per month in 2019.
+Due to continued, solid demand for this aircraft type, Boeing has announced that they will increase the B787 production rate to 14 aircraft per month during the 2019 production year.